vitorcime/vitorcime/README.md

 <img width="50%" align="right" src="https://github.com/vitorcime/vitorcime/blob/main/capa.jpeg" />
 Hey there, I'm Vitor Cimetan a computer science 🧑‍💻 student at <a href="http://www.utfpr.edu.br/">UTFPR</a>.
 I entered the course because of the passion for technology and the way it helps us.
-Currently working as a iOS developer.
+By now I´m improving myself as an iOS developer.

 <hr class="dashed">